 Birgit Kellner is Adjunct Professor at the University of Heidelberg, Corresponding Member of the Austrian Academy of Sciences, Fellow of the Alexander von Humboldt Foundation, and Vice President of the International Association of Buddhist Studies.

-- Indian Philosophy (history, debates, literature, terminology) on the basis of original-language sources;
+- Indian Philosophy (literature, terminology, history, debates) on the basis of original-language sources in Sanskrit

 - Transcultural Studies (Histories of entanglement, cultural transfer, knowledge transfer)

 - Board Member, International Association of Buddhist Studies;

 - Member of CIRDIS (Center for Interdisciplinary Research and Documentation of Inner and South Asian Cultural History, University of Vienna), member of the Association for Tibetan and Budhist Studies, University of Vienna;